St. Anne's High School, Fort, Mumbai: Foundation and early years (1929 to 1942)

 1929 - The school started operating from a large rented room in Derby Hotel at Colaba Causeway in June 1929.
 On the first day, 59 students were admitted to the school.

 1930 - As the number of students began to swell, the school moved to the second floor of Ormsby House on Ormiston road at Wellington Pier, Colaba.
 At this time, 120 students were enrolled in the school.
 In the period that followed, the school began operating toddlers' classes from the ground floor of the building.
 In this year, the school was placed under the patronage of St. Anne’s and was given its name.

 1931 - This was a significant year in the school's history as the first batch appeared for the Bombay matriculation examination.
 The school operated from Jer Villa (Steafan Hall) on Wodehouse Road in Colaba during this period.

 1934 - For the next 8 years, the school was housed at The Grange (Archbishop’s house) on Wodehouse Road.

 1942 - The school came to be housed in the building that has been its abode ever since.
 The nuns of Religious of Jesus and Mary purchased Grosvenor House opposite the Cowasji Jehangir Hall, Colaba in this year.

-School Today
+21st Century

 St. Anne's, Fort is a Christian Minority Institution claiming rights and privileges under Articles 29 and 30 of the Constitution of India.
 While, the school retains its unique Catholic identity, it is open to students from all castes and creeds.
 Today, the school has 930 students and 34 staff members.